MicrosoftDocs/entra-docs/docs/identity/saas-apps/salesforce-provisioning-tutorial.md

 This section guides you through connecting your Microsoft Entra ID to [Salesforce's user account provisioning API - v40](https://developer.salesforce.com/docs/atlas.en-us.208.0.api.meta/api/implementation_considerations.htm)

 > [!Tip]
 > You may also choose to enabled SAML-based Single Sign-On for Salesforce, following the instructions provided in the [Azure portal](https://portal.azure.com).
-Single sign-on can be configured independently of automatic provisioning, though these two features compliment each other.
+Single sign-on can be configured independently of automatic provisioning, though these two features complement each other.

 ### Configure automatic user account provisioning